 Locate the 'Law Reports' search next the big search bar.
 Once you have clicked on it a box should pop up within the window.

 Type in your case name within the 'Case Name' box and press search.
 A search results tab will open up.

 Within the search results - look for the correct citation.

-To refine search results - use the tab along the left to refine by Document Type, Referenced Act or Subject.
+To refine search results - use the tab along the top to refine by Referenced Act, Year, Publication Source, Judge, Subject or Document Type.

 If you choose to type in both the name and the citation - make sure you type in the full citation.

 If no results appear - try redoing the search using only one of the parties names and refining your search results after the search is completed.

 If all else fails - use the table of contents on the left to browse through the law reports - finding your year and volume to find your case

 Juta contains the South African Law Reports as well as the Zambian, Namibian and Tanzanian Law Reports

 Locate the 'Law Reports' search from the dropdown on the left of the screen.
 Once you have clicked on it a new screen will show on the main window on the right.